 Fieldwire Project Dashboard

 Before getting started, take a look at the Project dashboard on the web version of Fieldwire.
-The dashboard has four distinct tabs: Projects, People, Account, and Tutorials.
+The dashboard has five distinct tabs for subscriptions: Projects, People, Account, Templates and Tutorials.

 The 'Project' tab is where all of the Projects, you start or are invited to, are accessible.
 In addition, as the Account Owner, or Manager, you'll have access to the projects other Account Managers and Account Users start.

 The 'People' tab displays all of the covered users under your account.
 This also displays their Company and Phone Number, (if they have entered this upon sign-up, or from their Profile Settings), the Projects they have access to, and their respective Account Permissions.
 Account Owners and Managers will be able to add or remove users to the account or projects from this tab:

 The 'Account' tab provides the Account Owner and Account Managers the option to review and edit their Subscription.
 Here, you can update your subscription, update your payment information and billing address, view and download previous invoices, and request API access: